Shrimp Tacos with Mango Salsa

 3. Storage: The shrimp will last 2-3 days in the refrigerator when stored in an airtight container.

-4. Reheat: Shrimp can be reheated but be careful of overheating as shrimp will turn rubbery.
-Heat at 30-second intervals in the microwave until warm, or toss them in a skillet for 2-3 minutes until warm.
+4. Reheat: Shrimp can be reheated, but be careful of overheating since shrimp will turn rubbery.
+Heat in the microwave at 30-second intervals until warm, or toss them in a skillet over medium heat for 2-3 minutes until warm.

 6. Nutritional Value: The nutritional value is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.
-The nutritional value is only for the shrimp due to the variation in nutritional value in tortillas which will vary by brand and type.
+The nutritional value is only for the shrimp.
+The tortilla’s nutritional value varies by brand.
 The nutritional value of the mango salsa and cilantro avocado dressing can be found on the recipe cards for those recipes.

 7. Be sure to check out the Key Ingredients along with the Recipe Tips and Notes sections found in the post, for more tips, options, substitutions, and variations for this recipe!
 You will also find step-by-step photos there.